-Are you looking for the BEST Apple crisp?
+Are you looking for the BEST Apple Crisp Recipe?
 One that is full of flavor and perfected over time to be a NO-FAIL recipe?
 This is it.
 My secret?
 DOUBLE the crisp!

 If you are anything like me, you always think your recipe is the best.
 I was convinced that the apple crisp I have been making for the last couple years couldn’t be beaten but was I ever wrong.
 I tried this recipe last fall and have made it at least 15 times since.
 It is perfect every single time!
 It is the ideal combination of rich oat crisp paired with a slightly tart apple (this is important, I will tell you why below) and just the right about of buttery richness.
 If you are looking for the best apple crisp you have ever tried, look no further.